limberest/limberest-demo/codegen/readme.md

 Probably the most useful aspect of this is Jsonable model class generation.

-To run these scripts, download swagger-codegen-cli.jar into this directory: http://repo1.maven.org/maven2/io/swagger/swagger-codegen-cli/2.3.1/
+To run these scripts, download swagger-codegen-cli.jar and limberest.jar into this directory: http://repo1.maven.org/maven2/io/swagger/swagger-codegen-cli/2.3.1/

 The following additional debug options are available for all codegen targets: